 Bodega One is different from everything else on this list.
 It is not an extension.
 It is a standalone desktop app: Electron 40, Monaco editor, full AI chat, and an autonomous coding agent in one environment.
 No VS Code required.
 Windows, macOS, and Linux.

-The Bring Your Own LLM (BYOLLM) setup covers 10+ provider presets: Ollama, LM Studio, llama.cpp, LocalAI, and others for local inference, plus OpenAI, Groq, Together AI, OpenRouter, and Azure OpenAI for cloud providers.
+The Bring Your Own LLM (BYOLLM) setup covers 10+ provider presets: Ollama, LM Studio, llama.cpp, LocalAI, and others for local inference, plus OpenAI, Anthropic, Groq, Together AI, and OpenRouter for cloud providers.
 You connect your models.
 Bodega One runs them.

 The biggest architectural difference vs Kilo Code is the Quality Enforcement Layer (QEL).
 Where Kilo Code's agent writes and hands off, Bodega One runs a 5-step verification pass on every agentic task.
 The agent checks its own output before you see it.
 That is not an optional mode.